ryanramage/hyperseaport/README.md

 # 1. Generate a unique seed for your registry

 Your registry is unique!
-The seed ensures a unique and consistent public key so only those who know the public key can connet and uses the services the registry maintains
+The seed ensures a unique and consistent public key.
+Only those who know the public key can connect and uses the services the registry maintains.

 ```
 $ hyperseaport seed